NoroffFEU/development-platforms/svelte-case-study.md

 As mentioned previously, Svelte uses a relatively simple syntax.
 It does, however, also have a very different approach to building web applications compared to other popular frameworks, mainly by not utilizing a virtual DOM.
 This can result in a steep learning curve, especially for experienced developers who are used to the virtual DOM approach.

-Lastly, Svelte is best suited for smaller and simpler applications, and may become insufficient for applications that require a large number of components or complex data management.
+In conclusion, while Svelte has some advantages over other frameworks, it also has its own set of limitations.
+Whether or not Svelte is the right choice for your project will depend on your specific requirements, the size and complexity of the project, and the experience and skill level of your development team.
+It may be best to consider using Svelte for smaller projects or as a part of a larger, more complex application built with other frameworks.

 ## Comparison